The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 One of the advantages of surfing in Sayulita is that there are many incredible surfing spots available for all experience levels.

-One of the beaches for beginners is in fact La Lancha, where both beginner surfers and pros have a blast, while others like me enjoy watching while working on their sun tan.
+One of the beaches for beginners is, in fact, La Lancha, where both beginner surfers and pros have a blast, while others like me enjoy watching while working on their sun tan.

-18. Visit el Mercado del pueblo (farmers’ market)
+16. Visit el Mercado del pueblo (farmers’ market)

 El Mercado del Pueblo in Sayulita opened in 2009 joining the Mexican and American Slow Food Movements of bringing local, sustainable products directly to the table for people to enjoy.